marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

         }
     }

-I am reusing EPiServer Azure blob storage, but creating separate container.
-In production system you would like to move processed files to another container or other path before sending message to the queue that next time when Scheduled Job is running, it will not load same file again.
+I am reusing _EPiServer_ _Azure Storage_, but creating separate container.
+In production system you would like to move processed files to another container or other path before sending message to the queue, that next time when _Scheduled Job_ is running, it will not load same file again.

 For DTO objects I created separate library project called _Contracts_.
-I am referencing it in all projects which produces or consumes messages from queue.
+I am referencing it in all projects which produces or consumes messages from queues.

 _QueueConnector_ in this example is taken from article [.NET Multi-Tier Application Using Service Bus Queues](http://azure.microsoft.com/en-us/documentation/articles/cloud-services-dotnet-multi-tier-app-using-service-bus-queues/).
 I just changed queue name and created namespace manager from connection string.
-I reused same ServiceBus namespace as used for EPiServer.
+I reused same _ServiceBus_ namespace as used for _EPiServer_ - _epinewssite_.

     public static class QueueConnector
     {